codeonlyjs/website/content/guide/index.md

 ## What Can it Do?

-CodeOnly is primarily designed for building complete single page front-end websites but can also be used to make small embellishments to existing projects - basically any project that needs an easy way to populate and make updates to the DOM.
+CodeOnly is primarily designed for building single page apps (SPA) but can also be used to make small embellishments to existing sites - basically any project that needs an easy way to populate and make updates to the DOM.

+It also supports server-side rendering (SSR) and static site generation (SSG) for fast load times and great SEO and social media engagement.
+We've even included a project template with simple, ready to go Docker container support.

 ## Features

 * Self Contained Componets
 * Expressive JSON-like DOM templates
-* Everything in modern JavaScript
-* No template or markup languages to learn
-* Two-way input bindings
-* Includes flexible SPA router
-    * async
-    * navigation guards
+* Flexible SPA router with async navigation guards
-    * uses History API
-    * normal or hashed URL paths
 * CSS animations and transitions
+* Two-way input element bindings
+* Static Site Generation (SSG)
+* Server Side Rendering (SSR)
-* Tuned to run fast
+* DOM templates are JIT compiled and tuned to run fast
+* Less than 50kB minimized, 15kB gzipped.

+## Benefits

+* Everything in written in clean, modern JavaScript
 * No proxies, wrappers or reactivity
+* No template or markup languages to learn
-* No build server
+* No build server to get in the way
-* Debug your code exactly as you wrote it
+* Debug your code in the browser exactly as you wrote it
+* Edit and save your code right there in Chromium's debugger
 * Live Server auto reload
-* Less than 50kB minimized, 15kB gzipped.

 ## Basic Example